Sanket16/hello-world/README.md

 # hello-world
-Just the first of the many to come kali Linux!!!!
+Just the first of the many to come.